joellord/handson-tekton/README.md

 First, start by adding a new step called `write-hello`.
 In here, you will use the same UBI base image.
 Instead of using a single command, you can also write a script.
 You can do this with a `script` parameter, followed by a | and the actual script to run.
 In this script, start by echoing "Preparing greeting", then echo the "Hello $(params.person)" that you had in the previous example into the ~/hello.txt file.
 Finally, add a little pause with the sleep command and echo "Done".

-For the second step, you can create a new step called `read-hello`.
+For the second step, you can create a new step called `say-hello`.
 This second step will run in its container but share the /tekton folder from the previous step.
 In the first step, you created a file in the "~" folder, which maps to "/tekton/home".
 For this second step, you can use an image `node:14,` and the file you created in the first step will be accessible.
 You can also run a NodeJS script as long as you specify the executable in the #! line of your script.
 In this case, you can write a script that will output the content of the ~/hello.txt file.

 ```yaml
 apiVersion: tekton.dev/v1beta1